brijeshbhakta30/node-express-mongoose-starter/README.md

 ```

 ### To setup the project

-1. Create environment files according to environment like `.env.development` by copying the `.env.example` file and add respective values.
+- Create environment files according to environment like `.env.development` by copying the `.env.example` file and add respective values.
+Create one for each environment.

 ### To run the project in development